Recently updated on November 30th, 2024 at 11:18 am

 As long as she isn’t herself – because Muslim girls aren’t lesbians.

-Her life becomes harder when she is reacquainted with a childhood friend – Flavia.
+Her life becomes harder when she reconnects with a childhood friend, Flavia.
 Especially when in a school competition they both decide to start their own henna business.

 This book includes an adorable wlw romance.
 But it’s also much more than a romance.